Valeria Briones M.S.

 Valeria Briones

-Briones earned her bachelor’s degree in environmental studies and ecology from the Dominican University of California before going on to get her M.S. in forest resources as a participant in the NSF National Research Traineeship Program.
-At the University of Maine, her research focused on the use of remote sensing to monitor climate change’s impacts on seasonal events across Maine’s forests.
-She examined the consequences changing forests could have on resource and visitor management in state parks.
+I earned my bachelor’s degree in environmental studies and ecology from the Dominican University of California before going on to get my M.S. in forest resources as a participant in the NSF National Research Traineeship Program.
+At the University of Maine, my research focused on the use of remote sensing to monitor climate change’s impacts on seasonal events across Maine’s forests.
+I examined the consequences changing forests could have on resource and visitor management in state parks.

-In her free time Briones enjoys traveling and can be found outside hiking, backpacking and skiing.
+In my free time, I enjoy traveling and can be found outside hiking, backpacking, and skiing.